What is digital culture?

-We were asked in January to give a talk to a class of students who had spent the term studying Cultural Diversity.
-While you won’t be able to enjoy the excitement of actually being there – touching a old ‘brick’ mobile phone or marvelling at the super presentation graphics – the subject of Digital Culture is interesting enough that we thought we should share the talking points as this month’s blog post.
-We’re just dusting the surface of course.
+I was asked in January to give a talk to a class of students who had spent the term studying Cultural Diversity.
+While you won’t be able to enjoy the excitement of actually being there – touching a old ‘brick’ mobile phone or marvelling at the super presentation graphics – the subject of Digital Culture is interesting enough that I thought I should share the talking points as this month’s blog post.
+I’m just dusting the surface of course.
 You can take a course on Digital Culture that lasts two semesters if you were keen.
 Of course this post means you don’t have to sit the exam.

 What is Digital Culture?
 Internet, mobile, computer culture …